gsirhc/AdvancedTail/README.md

 #### Line Highlighting
 AdvanvedTail provides separate regular expressions to define how lines are highlighted in the display.
 You can define up to 6 color expressions red, yellow, green, blue, gray and subtle (grayed text).
+The highlighting works by testing each color regular expressions on a given line.
+The first match determines the color the line is displayed in.
 Additionally, highlighting can be toggled on and off in real time.

 #### Windows Event Logs
 AdvancedTail allows you to tail the most commonly used Windows Event Logs by converting them to